Liemaeu/Budgie-RunScriptsAndCommandsApplet/README.md

 After that, you have to create a new item in the create_menu function, like this:

-        item1 = Gtk.MenuItem('name')
+        itemname = Gtk.MenuItem('name')

-        item1.connect("activate", self.functionname)
+        itemname.connect("activate", self.functionname)

-change name in whatever you want, functionname must be the name of the function you defined earlier.
+change the itemname in whatever you want, functionname must be the name of the function you defined earlier.

 The last step is to change this part of the create_menu function